Idris-Dev/DAREY.IO/PROJECT14.md

 Make DNS entries to create a subdomain for each environment.
 Assuming your main domain is idris.com. you would have a subdomain for Jenkins like this:https://ci.infradev.idris.com and so on for other environments

-Ansible Inventory should look like this
+Ansible Inventory should look like this,